mallyhubz/Tildagon_Badge2Badge/README.md

 Bonus Feature : Instead connect GPIO Grove accessories to it with a Grove angled connector on the TOP side, facing out.

-To buy one (very few available)

-Find Mal in Village : "IMS Code Club" around D10 OR e-mail emf2026@hubertz.net
+To buy one (very few available) find Mal in Village : "IMS Code Club" around D10 OR e-mail emf2026@hubertz.net

 Erroneous JLCJLCJLCJLC text - Oh well....